-Our Privacy policy – Updated 12/12/2021
+Our Privacy policy – Updated 12/12/2023

-This notice describes how medical information about you may be used and disclosed and how you can get access to this information.
 With your consent, the practice is permitted by Australian State and Federal privacy laws to make use of and disclose of your health information for purposes of treatment, payment, and health care operations.
 Protected health information is the information we create and obtain in providing our services to you.
 Such information may include documenting your symptoms, examination and test results, diagnoses, treatment, and applying for future care or treatment.
 It also includes billing documents for those services.
-Examples of uses of your health information for treatment purposes:

-A nurse obtains treatment information about you and records it in a health record.
-During the course of your treatment, the dentist determines a need to consult with another specialist in the area.
+We collect treatment information about you and record it in your clinical health record.
+During the course of your treatment, the dentist may determine a need to consult with another specialist in the area.
 With your permission, the dentist will share the information with the specialist and obtain input.
-Example of use of your health information for payment purposes:

 We submit a request for payment to your health insurance company.
 The health insurance company requests information from us regarding health care given.
 We will provide information to them about you and the care given.
-Example of use of your information for health care operations:

 We obtain services from our insurers or other business associates such as quality assessment, quality improvement, outcome evaluation, safety protocols and clinical guidelines development, training programs, credentialing, medical review, legal services, and insurance.
 We will only share de-identified information about you with the insurers or other business associates or health as required by law.